ziap/ziap.github.io/content/blog/bpe-1/index.md

 The algorithm for generating tokens from an input text proceeds as follow:

 - While not enough tokens generated:
-  - Select the pair that occurs the most in the input text
+  - Select the pair that occurs the most in the input text.
-  - If that pairs occurs only once, stop
+  - If that pair occurs only once, stop.
-  - Create and store a new token from the pair
+  - Create and store a new token from the pair.
-  - Replace all instances of that pair with the newly created token
+  - Replace all instances of that pair with the newly created token.

 Because the algorithm is a bit more complicated, we'll use a smaller example from the [huggingface LLM course](//huggingface.co/learn/llm-course/chapter6/5), just `hug pug pun bun hugs`.
-This examples uses lowercase characters as singe-byte characters, and upper case characters as the generated tokens.
+This example uses lowercase characters as single-byte characters, and uppercase characters as the generated tokens.

 First, enumerate over all pairs in the text: